Carlos Thompson: Personal life

 Thompson married German-born actress Lilli Palmer shortly after her divorce from Rex Harrison in 1957.
 They remained married until her death in 1986.

 Before his marriage to Palmer, Thompson had a relationship with Mexican actress María Félix.
 They met in Argentina in 1952 during the filming of Luis César Amadori's La pasión desnuda.
 The relationship was reportedly serious to the point that they became engaged to be married, and Félix even called for her son Enrique Álvarez Félix to meet his potential stepfather.
 However, during filming, Félix received a call from director Emilio Fernández to offer her the leading role in The Rapture, which Félix accepted, telling Thompson that after filming of La pasión desnuda ended she would return to Mexico to promote the film and announce their future marriage.
 However, once in Mexico, Felix canceled the wedding days before it would take place, stating that she concluded that the only thing that united her to Thompson was a mere physical attraction and not true love, before marrying The Raptures leading man Jorge Negrete.

 Death

-Four years after his wife's death, Thompson committed suicide in Buenos Aires by a gunshot to his head.
+Four years after his wife's death, Thompson died by suicide in Buenos Aires by a gunshot to his head.